liferay/liferay-docs/develop/tutorials/articles/100-tooling/01-blade-cli/02-creating-modules-with-blade-cli/02-fragment-template.markdown

     blade create -t fragment -h com.liferay.login.web -H 1.0.0 my-fragment-project

-The command above creates an activator project named `my-fragment-project` in the current directory.
+The command above creates a fragment project named `my-fragment-project` in the current directory.
 You specified the host bundle name as `com.liferay.login.web` and and the host bundle's version to `1.0.0`.
 The folder structure is created, but there are no files.
 The only files created are the